jackson-mumper/jackson-mumper.github.io/malcomb/malcomb.md

 22. Reclassify drought raster into quantiles
 23. Add all RASTERs together to calculate final output:  final = (40 - geo) * 0.40 + drought * 0.20 + flood * 0.20 + LHZ * 0.20
 24. Use zonal statistics to aggregate raster to TA geometry for final calculation of vulnerability in each traditional authority

+Our plan for comparing our analysis results to that of Malcomb et al involved:

+1.

 ## Replication Results